Prepare to Apply (Applicant Guide)

 These organizations include:

-- community, charitable or voluntary organizations, including faith-based organizations (for example, churches, synagogues, temples, mosques)
+- community, voluntary organizations, including faith-based organizations (for example, churches, synagogues, temples, mosques)

 - associations of workers or employers as well as professional and industrial organizations